Biocompatibility Test Methods

 Standard Practice for Guinea Pig: Split Adjuvant and Closed Patch Testing for Contact Allergens

-1.1 This practice is intended to determine the potential for a substance, or material extract, to elicit contact dermal allergenicity.
+1.1 This practice is intended to determine the potential for a substance or material extract to elicit contact dermal allergenicity.
 1.2 This practice is intended as an alternative to the Guinea Pig Maximization Test (GPMT), given the limitations on dosage form and tendency for false positives associated with the latter test.
 See Rationale and References.
 1.3 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.
 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
+1.5 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

 Standard Test Method for Assessment of Circulating Blood-Contacting Medical Device Materials on Partial Thromboplastin Time (PTT)

 1.1 This test method covers the screening of circulating blood-contacting device materials for their ability to induce blood coagulation via the intrinsic coagulation pathway.
 This assay should be part of the hemocompatibility evaluation for devices and materials contacting human blood, as per ANSI/AAMI/ISO 10993-4.
+See also Practice F2888 .
 1.2 All safety policies and practices shall be observed during the performance of this test method.
-1.3 All plasma and any materials that had contact with plasma will be bagged in a biohazard bag, properly labelled with the contents, and disposed of by appropriate means.
-The plasma should be handled at the Biosafety Level 2 as recommended in the Centers for Disease Control/National Institutes of Health Manual Biosafety in Microbiological Laboratories.
-1.4 The normal pooled human plasma must have tested negative for Hepatitis B (HBV) or Human Immunodeficiency (HIV) viruses.
+1.3 All plasma and any materials that had contact with plasma will be bagged in a biohazard bag, properly labeled with the contents, and disposed of by appropriate means.
+The plasma should be handled at the Biosafety Level 2 (BSL-2) as recommended in the Centers for Disease Control (CDC) National Institutes of Health (NIH) Manual Biosafety in Microbiological and Biomedical Laboratories (BMBL, current edition).
+1.4 The normal pooled human plasma must have tested negative for Hepatitis B (HBV) and Human Immunodeficiency (HIV) viruses.
 The plasmas should be treated like any patient plasma using standard precautions.
-The plasma should be handled at the Biosafety Level 2 as recommended in the Centers for Disease Control/National Institutes of Health Manual Biosafety in Microbiological Laboratories.
+The plasma should be handled at the BSL-2 as recommended in the CDC/NIH Manual BMBL.
 1.5 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.
 1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 1.7 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

 Standard Test Method for Performing Behind-the-Knee (BTK) Test for Evaluating Skin Irritation Response to Products and Materials That Come Into Repeated or Extended Contact with Skin